SherlockGn/simple-rpc/doc/rpc.md

 console.log(user.map.get(user) === user.friends) // true
 ```

+## Error Handling

-If you throw an error from the server side, the client will caught the error as well.
+If you throw an error from the server side, the client will throw the same error as well.

 For server: